sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

   "secret_key", "private_key","secret"
 ]{{{< /highlight >}}}

-But if you're using the [EC2][4] integration or plugins whose handlers might have different values than what are specified in the default, you can add said values to the array to be redacted.
+But if you're using the [EC2][2] integration or plugins whose handlers might have different values than what are specified in the default, you can add said values to the array to be redacted.
 You can read more about the attribute [here][3].

+### SSL/TLS Encrypted Transport

+By default, communication between Sensu clients and the transport mechanism for a Sensu deployment are not secure.
+To secure communication between the client and transport is simple and quick to implement.
+You can read the [full documentation about SSL/TLS configuration][4], but we'll take a look over what a sample `rabbitmq.json` configuration might look like for a client:

+{{< highlight json >}}
+{
+ "host": "127.0.0.1",
+ "port": 5671,
+ "vhost": "XXXXXX",
+ "user": "XXXXXX",
+ "password": "XXXXXX",
+ "heartbeat": 30,
+ "prefetch": 50,
+ "ssl": {
+   "cert_chain_file": "/etc/sensu/ssl/cert.pem",
+   "private_key_file": "/etc/sensu/ssl/key.pem"
+ }
+}{{< /highlight >}}

+As you can see above, we've provided the full path to our certificate and key files inside of the `ssl` attribute in our configuration.

+_NOTE: In order for the above to work, you'll also need to ensure that you've enabled [RabbitMQ SSL Support][5] and that you're running a version of RabbitMQ/Erlang that will reliably support SSL/TLS communication.
+If in doubt, visit [RabbitMQ's documentation][6] to determine what version of RabbitMQ/Erlang you should use._

 ## Securing Sensu Server/API

+In addition to the Sensu client, the Sensu server and API processes (or Sensu Entprise if you're using it) can be secured by using SSL/TLS for encrypted transmissions between the Sensu Server/API processes and RabbitMQ.
+See the above example for how to add SSL encryption inside of your `/etc/sensu/conf.d`

 ## Securing Dashboards